tlenex/node-busmq/README.md

 A high performance, highly available and scalable, message bus and queueing system for node.js.
 Message queues are backed by [Redis](http://redis.io/), a high performance, in-memory key/value store.

+### Important Note!

+*Version 1.0.0 introduces a breaking change* in the format of method callbacks.
+Event callbacks have not changed.

+Starting from version 1.0.0, all callbacks that receive a result of a method invocation (such as queue.push) now take an error as the first argument instead of the result.
+Previous busmq versions relied on the `error` event being fired on an object to specify the error instead of passing the error in context of the method invocation.

+This was done in order to better adhere to the node way of handling errors.
+Thanks to [ChiperSoft](https://github.com/ChiperSoft) for pointing this out!

 ### The Basics

 * Event based message queues